dymmond/mongoz/docs/en/docs/registry.md

 [Lilya](https://lilya.dev) or [Esmerald](https://esmerald.dev).

 These frameworks handle the event lifecycle for you and this is where you want to make sure these checks are run beforehand.
+The same application lifecycle should close the Registry on shutdown.

 Since Mongoz is from the same team as [Lilya](https://lilya.dev) and [Esmerald](https://esmerald.dev), let us see how it would look like with Esmerald.